coleoguy/par-nonpar/README.md

 To process output of simulations users can run the file "aggregate.data.R" in the analysis script folder

 To produce plots presented in the paper users can each of the scripts in the figures folder.

+The results folder contains the results of the simulations that we ran for the publication referenced above.